-It is fair to say that no matter what it is you are shopping for Newcastle’s fantastic selection of independent and high street offerings means you will not go home empty handed.
+It is fair to say that no matter what it is you are shopping for Newcastle’s fantastic selection of independent and high-street offerings means you will not go home empty-handed.

 Weather in Newcastle

-The climate in Newcastle can be quite fickle.
+Newcastle’s climate can be quite unpredictable.

 The summer is relatively mild with temperatures seldom surpassing 21˚C.